 Local SEO for hospitals

-In some cases a hospital may benefit from a local SEO strategy which increases visibility for a website for searchers in a specified area around the hospital.
+In some cases, a hospital may benefit from a local SEO strategy which increases the visibility of a website for searchers in a specified area around the hospital.

 Google My Business optimisation

 One of the best foundations for local SEO is an accurate, up-to-date Google My Business (GMB) account.
 GMBs are free to sign up for and can provide important information such as directions (via Google Maps) and reviews to prospective customers.